Why Diversity Matters

-The overall diversity ranking is created by adding up results of ethnic, geographic, gender and age diversity.
+The overall diversity ranking is created by adding up results of racial, geographic, gender and age diversity.

 Ranked #524 nationwide, Albright College is above average in overall diversity.

 This School is Considered Above Average in Racial Diversity

 Ethnically-diverse colleges offer students the ability to study and learn with undergraduates from racial and ethnic groups that are different from their own.